C Corp vs S Corp: Choosing the Right Structure for Your Business

 Key Considerations

 Comparing tax implications remain vital when choosing between C Corps and S Corps.
 C Corps face double taxation because profits are taxed at both corporate and individual levels.
-In contrast, S Corps leverage pass-through taxation, which allows profits and losses to be reported on shareholders’ personal tax returns, avoiding corporate tax.
+In contrast, S Corps leverage pass-through taxation, which allows profits and losses to be reported on shareholders’ tax returns, avoiding corporate tax.

 Operational goals and plans for raising capital hold significance.
 Entrepreneurs seeking to attract venture capital or issue various stock classes might prefer a C Corp, while those prioritizing tax savings and simpler recordkeeping often choose an S Corp.